dhrubo55/personal-blog/content/posts/day100-spliterator.md

 +++
 category = ["Java", "100DaysOfJava"]
 date = 2025-12-24T00:00:00Z
-description = "Day 100: I added .parallel() expecting near-linear speedup on 8 cores.
+description = "I added .parallel() expecting near-linear speedup on 8 cores.
 I got 60% CPU utilization.
-Here's why the default spliterator gets load balancing wrong, and how a 50-line fix pushed it to 95%." draft = true
+Here's why the default spliterator gets load balancing wrong, and how a 50-line fix pushed it to 95%." draft = false
 ShowToc = true
 TocOpen = true
-slug = "posts/java/100DaysOfJava/day100"
+slug = "posts/java/100DaysOfJava/day100-spliterator"
 summary = "Parallel streams gave me 60% CPU utilization on 8 cores.
 I thought that was good.
-Then I discovered why the default spliterator creates massive load imbalance, and how a 50-line custom implementation cut processing time by 40%." topics = ["JVM & Performance"] title = "Day 100: Why Your Parallel Streams Are Leaving CPU Cores Idle (And How to Fix It)" [cover] alt = "day100" caption = "day100"
+Then I discovered why the default spliterator creates massive load imbalance, and how a 50-line custom implementation cut processing time by 40%." topics = ["JVM & Performance"] title = "Why Your Parallel Streams were Leaving CPU Cores Idle (And How to Fix It)" [cover] alt = "day100" caption = "day100"